 The first thing you might do after you analyze your results is to re-examine your learning outcomes.
 Do they accurately reflect the key skills you want students to learn?
 Sometimes your results will prompt you to rewrite an outcome, or add a completely new one, although it might be a good idea to test the outcomes several times before making changes to ensure that you are comparing similar results.

 Revising assessment methods

 Next, examine your assessment methods.
 Were they appropriate?
 Did they give you the information you need?
-If you wrote questions for a knowledge test, do the results tell you that students didn't understand the question?
+If you wrote questions for a multiple choice assessment, do the results tell you that students didn't understand the question?